|HOME||PROTECTION||NATURE||PLAN YOUR VISIT||FAQ||JOIN/DONATE||ABOUT|

 Forest Service trail #3411 Site: Hackman Old Growth Trail

 |This is among the easiest of the several Old-Growth trails in the

 Doug.
 Some of the effect of an old growth grove is spoiled by nearby

 logging and blowdowns.

-Directions: The parking area for the trail is 37 miles east of Sweethome on the right side of Highway 20.
-The parking area is one-third mile east of the 66-mile post on Highway 20 on FS road 066.
+Directions: Turn south off of Highway 20 at mile 63.3, 37 miles east of Sweethome to the parking area for the trail, marked as FS road 066.
 If you are traveling east and you get to Echo Creek Road, you have gone about a quarter mile too far.
 The trail branches after the start so that there are two short loops.
 A part of the trail is relatively wide and may be accessible if you are a capable disabled trail person.
 Other parts of the trail are more narrow and may require stepping over branches or humps in the trail.

 | There are old growth Douglas fir, western red cedar and mountain

 hemlock along the trail.

 Some of the trees you have a chance to see are over 500 years old.

 You will also get to experience the successional nature of an old growth forest,